Nanostring-Biostats/InSituCor/README.md

-# SPARC
+# InSituCor
 An R package for discovering modules of spatially correlated genes in spatial transcriptomics data.

 ### dev notes
-- The "sparc" function runs the whole pipeline.
+- The "insitucor" function runs the whole pipeline.
 - Alternatively, you can run the intermediate wrapper functions one at a time.